jjohannes/java-module-system/README.md

   - Run `./gradlew assembleMacos-14`
   - Run `./gradlew assembleUbuntu-22.04`

-The example also builts on GitHub.
+The example also builds on GitHub.
 The result can be explored here: https://github.com/jjohannes/java-module-system/actions